AzerusMic/AzerusMic/README.md

        width="90" alt="views">
 <p align=center>
-  " Blessed are the people who can survive the awkward pause, the confused faces, the questions on why we don't do that and why we don't say that and why doesn't that happen every month from the crowd and still say we love <em>His</em> presence too much to carry it our own way.
+  " Blessed are the people who can survive the awkward pause, the confused faces, the questions on why we don't do that,  why we don't say that and why doesn't that happen every month from the crowd and still say we love <em>His</em> presence too much to carry it our own way.
 Because a humble person can save what pride would've destroyed. "